SEI-TAS/kalki-umboxes/umboxes/standard/u1-antidos/README.md

 		- Run `ip route add 172.30.0.0/16 dev eth0`
 	- Terminal 2
 		- Run `iperf3 -s 172.30.0.1`
+**Note: When running the following commands, if they do not work, first try to ping the server container from the client container and vice versa.**
 - Testing the TCP connection limit:
 	- In terminal 3, run
     	- `iperf3 -c 172.30.0.2 -P 4`